jefferywmoore/CISSP-Study-Resources/README.md

 ## CISSP Study Resources
-Material and Resources pursing CISSP Certification (updated July 2023)
+Material and Resources pursing CISSP Certification

-This is my compilation of resources, study materials, notes, and advice I have gathered, working towards certification.
+This is my collection of resources, study materials, notes, and advice I have gathered, working towards certification.
 No compilation is exhaustive, but my goal is to put together information that will be useful and encouraging to others undertaking this effort.

 Feel free to share this repo or any of the resources if you find them useful.